passionate-engineer/marukoshi-deluxe-menu/README.md

-# Marukoshi deluxe menu texts
+# Marukoshi Deluxe Menu Texts

 Get texts by date using image segmentation and OCR from The Deluxe Menu of Marukoshi.